-Spine surgeon Dr. Clint Devin, a board-certified orthopaedic surgeon, along with Dr. Alexis Tracy, a board-certified non-operative spine specialist, work together to provide patients in the region with world-class, total spine care.
-Jessica Nyquist, a physician assistant, works with Dr. Devin on the surgical side.
-The overarching goal of the spine program is to help patients return to their previous functional status and improve their quality of life.
+Spine surgeon Dr. J. Alex Sielatycki a board-certified orthopaedic surgeon, along with Dr. Brian Siegel, a board-certified non-operative spine specialist, work together to provide patients in the region with world-class, total spine care.
+Jessica Nyquist, a physician assistant, and Michael McDermid, Nurse Practitioner, work with Dr. Sielatycki and Dr. Siegel to evaluate patients, order appropriate testing, and to initiate conservative care for neck and back pain.
+Regardless of the initial problem or the required treatment, the overarching goal of the spine program is to help patients return to their previous functional status, return to the activities they love, and improve their quality of life.

 With a philosophy to provide the least invasive treatment approach that allows patients to return to their favorite activities, Drs.
-Devin and Tracy always incorporate conservative, non-operative treatments — such as physical therapy, injections, yoga, and others — in cases where these techniques make sense.
+Sielatycki and Siegel always incorporate conservative, non-operative treatments — such as physical therapy, injections, yoga, and others — in cases where these techniques are indicated.

 The goal for spine care at SOSI is to provide personalized treatment, offering the right treatment to the right patient at the right time.

 Only about 10 percent of patients seen for spine complaints will benefit from surgery, which is why it’s important to have an extensive screening process with a multidisciplinary approach to pain and function.

 We live in a very healthy and active community and most people want to avoid surgery if possible.
 There are cases when it becomes obvious that the patient needs more immediate surgery, and in these cases, there is no delay in getting the patient a surgical evaluation.
 We want to improve people’s function and motion and avoid surgery unless we can predict an excellent outcome.